-This location is being used as offices and for testing and evaluation (not being used as an elementary school) at this time.
-For example, the Cafetorium is being used a warehouse with racks and material storage.
-A walk-through of the hallways and a limited number of offices and public areas was carried out.
-No bathrooms, mechanical rooms, kitchen areas or other storage areas were visited.
-There were a limited number of staff present and no students.
+There was light snow falling outdoors at the time the outdoor measurements were taken.
+A walk-through of the hallways and a limited number of classrooms and public areas was carried out.
+No bathrooms, mechanical rooms, kitchen areas, offices or storage areas were visited - except for Storage Closet 1.
+There were a limited number of staff present and parents/students were picking up packages at the door.